Erink8/CryptoClustering/README.md

   Create a dictionary with the data to plot the elbow curve.
   Plot a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.
 Answer the following question in your notebook: What is the best value for k?
+## Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+- Use the following steps to cluster the cryptocurrencies for the best value for k on the original scaled data:
+  Initialize the K-means model with the best value for k.
+  Fit the K-means model using the original scaled DataFrame.
+  Predict the clusters to group the cryptocurrencies using the original scaled DataFrame.
+  Create a copy of the original data and add a new column with the predicted clusters.
+  Create a scatter plot using hvPlot as follows:
+    Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".
+    Color the graph points with the labels found using K-means.
+    Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.